No. 4 Oregon St. downs Utah St. 74-46 for 9th straight win

 BIG PICTURE

-Utah State: Oregon State was the second ranked team that the Aggies have faces this season.
+Utah State: Oregon State was the second ranked team that the Aggies have faced this season.
 Utah State fell to then-No. 1 Oregon on Nov.
-13. Utah State is 0-16 against ranked opponents.
-Marlene Aniambossou fouled out of the game with 3:47 left in the third quarter.
+13. Utah State is 0-16 against ranked opponents. … Marlene Aniambossou fouled out of the game with 3:47 left in the third quarter.

 Oregon State: The Beavers lead the all-time series against the Aggies 4-1. … Oregon State was among 15 undefeated teams in the nation going into the game. … Pivec moved into the top 10 for scoring on Oregon State’s career list.